liplum/CyberIO/CONTRIBUTING.md

 1. Clone this project via Git/GitHub.
 2. Synchronize the build.gradle.kts.
 3. Run task `:main:jar` for generating a desktop only mod file.
-4. Run task `:main:deployLocal` for generating a mod file which can work on both desktop and android.
+4. Run task `:main:deploy` for generating a mod file which can work on both desktop and android.
    But you need an Android SDK at first.

 **Full Command Line**: